AnonAmit/Remove-nox-security-samsungA03/README.md

      pm disable-user --user 0 com.sec.enterprise.knox.cloudmdm.smdms
      ```
    - Exit Termux by typing `exit` twice.
+   - Keep pressing back button in the bottom left until it gets to "Welcome!" again.
+   - Setup your device like normal.
+   - You have *your* device back!

 By following this guide, you will successfully root your Samsung Galaxy A03 and remove any privacy-invasive software.
 Enjoy your fully controlled device!